Spectral Switch Anomalies in Sagnac Interferometer with respect to Galilean Frame: Conclusion

 In this work we have tried to introduce the idea of spectral switch and its shifting in Sagnac interferometric setup.
 The principle speciality of this specific work is that we have established the spectral switch interferometric optical sensing technique in presence of gyroscopic motion.
 The gyroscopic motion is very much useful in observational astronomy and our work may interpret the spectral switch optical sensing in it.
-We have proceeded the whole work in two different thought experimental setup where one works in Euclidean frame and another on in Lorentz frame.
-Normal gaussian spectral domain white light broadband source was useful to discuss the spectral switch in Sagnac interferometer in euclidean frame.
-The Lorentz frame sagnac effect needed broadband gaussian spectral domain radio wave with wavelength in meter scale.
-We have also shown the Normalized spectral shift for both frame and provides spectral switch amplitude w.r.t. the switch serial number.
-We have found that the change of frame of experiment can not change the properties of spectral switch.
-It can only provides some shift in the switch position due to having large angular speed.
+Here we have also incorporated the physical analysis with doppler shift and spectral switch shift.
+We have discussed our results depending upon an experimental set up with white light source and gyroscopic stage interferometer with non relativistic speed.
+The results have been simulated and discussed the spectral amplitude shift accordingly.
+In each cases we have mentioned two types of results, one for fixed radius and another for fixed angular speed.
+The Doppler shift has been also discussed for those two cases.
+We have observed that for the measurements of Doppler shift, fixed radius technique is less sensitive than fixed angular speed one.
+From the NSS figures we can conclude that the sensitivity of our experiment should decrease with decrease of radius as because for higher radii, we can get large change for small phase difference.
+On the other hand, the sensitivity also increases with increase in angular speed of the gyroscopic stage.
+The results found in this work can be established in realistic experiments.
+The gyrosencors are well established sensitivity technologies available in literature.
+The gyro fiber sensors are included in those extensively used gyrosensing operations available in literatures.
+Hence, we can introduce the fiber optical gyroscope into polychromatic input measurements as discussed in this manuscript.
+This gyro fiber technology can reduce biasing the radius and angular momentum to find the spectral switch point to make the sensor.